xmartlabs/blog/_posts/2022-03-28-farming-with-machine-learning.md

 - The cost it infers.
 - The damage to the soil.
-- Resistance of the weeds to certain herbicides (which means more fees).
+- Resistance of the weeds to certain herbicides (which means more costs).

 ### Rising costs of battling weeds